5 MIN READ

 • Crop rotation to a non-host crop, such as soybean, wheat, or alfalfa.

-• Control weeds and volunteer corn as it can harbor the bacteria from year-to-year.
-Additionally, there are several grass weed hosts that may be alternative hosts.
+• Control weeds and volunteer corn as they can harbor the bacteria from year to year, particularly the many grass weed hosts.

-• Fall tillage can help speed the breakdown of crop residue resulting in lower inoculum levels; however, this control strategy must be balanced with risk of soil erosion.
+• Fall tillage can help speed up the breakdown of crop residue, resulting in lower inoculum levels.
+However, this control strategy must be balanced with the risk of soil erosion.

 Sources